 |[X] Close Window|

-General QuestionsWhy do we need to worry about protecting Social Security numbers?
+Frequently Asked QuestionsWhy do we need to worry about protecting Social Security numbers?

-As the SSN has grown in prevalence as a unique identifier it has become possible not only to discover a great deal of information about an individual, but also to initiate important business transactions using a person's SSN.What steps is the University planning to take to address SSN use?
+As the SSN has grown in prevalence as a unique identifier it has become possible not only to discover a great deal of information about an individual, but also to initiate important business transactions using a person's SSN.What will be used in place of the SSN?

 The University ID number will replace the SSN as the primary means of identifying individuals.Does this mean that I don't ever have to give the University my Social Security number?

 Like SSNs, University ID numbers are 9-digit numbers.
 However, steps have been taken to reduce the possibility of University ID number-SSN overlap (e.g. out of the original random creation of 20,000+ University ID numbers, fewer than 100 matched SSNs already in our system and replacements were regenerated for those).
 So usually, if one is trying to look up someone based on University ID number and nothing is returned, the informant accidentally provided the SSN (or vice versa).
 To help distinguish which number is being asked for on a form, never refer to “ID #” but explicitly ask for “University ID number” or “SSN” as appropriate.
 Also, a helpful visual clue as to what is being requested in forms is the use of the 4 digit dash 5 digit format used by the University ID (xxxx-xxxxx) rather than the xxx-xx-xxxx format traditionally used for SSNs.
 The same is true for reports and print outs.Are University ID numbers public information?